 WCAMP coordinates with State and Federal wildlife agencies to monitor and research a population of Oregon Spotted Frog (OSF) (Rana pretiosa) at the Whatcom Land Trust’s Samish River Preserve.
 The information we are collecting may help guide future site management decisions by the Land Trust, and other landowners and agencies working to conserve this rare species elsewhere.
 WCAMP’s Oregon Spotted Frog monitoring and research project is authorized under a U.S. Fish and Wildlife Service (USFWS) Fish and Wildlife Species Recovery Permit issued to our Lead Scientist, Stephen Nyman.
-Our projects have successfully competed for grant awards by the USFWS in 2016 and again for 2019.
+Our projects have successfully competed for grant USFWS small grant awards.
 Each of these awards provide a vital portion of the costs of our projects, with the rest from donated time and expenses.
-With your help, we could do more.
-If you are interested in participating as a volunteer, making a financial contribution, or learning more about our studies and planned efforts in 2019, and how you can help, please contact Stephen.
+With your help, we could do much more.
+If you are interested in participating as a volunteer, making a financial contribution, or learning more about our studies and planned efforts, and how you can help, please contact Stephen.
 For much more Oregon Spotted Frog information and photographs, click on this link to the OSF Species Facts page: Oregon Spotted Frog (Rana pretiosa)

 Populations of OSF were first discovered in Whatcom and Skagit Counties in 2011 as a result of survey work performed by the Washington Department of Fish and Wildlife and volunteers.
 Surveys were conducted on private lands (with landholder permission) in the South Fork of the Nooksack River and the headwater region of the Samish River.
 Egg mass surveys in the first year resulted in the tentative detections of a number of occupied sites, which were subsequently confirmed in 2012 when adult frogs, egg masses, and larvae were all observed.
 A population has also been discovered in the Sumas River drainage.
 The OSF population at the Samish River Preserve is the only population which has been surveyed each year since 2012.